aws-samples/aws-cdk-managed-elkk/README.md

 # generate dummy logs with log builder
 ./log_generator.py
 ```

+Dummy logs created by the log generator will be written to the apachelog folder.
+Filebeat will harvest the logs and publish them to the Amazon MSK cluster.

 Messages generated by the log generator should appear in the Kafka consumer terminal window.